ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :version: An “X.Y” formatted string.
 X and Y are integers which define the metadata format version.
-Modules shipped with Ansible are tied to an Ansible release so we will only ship with a single version of the metadata.
+Modules shipped with Ansible are tied to an Ansible release, so we will only ship with a single version of the metadata.
 We’ll increment Y if we add fields or legal values to an existing field.
 We’ll increment X if we remove fields or values or change the type or meaning of a field.
 :supported_by: This field records who supports the module.
    Default value is community.
 Values are:

-   :core: maintained by the Ansible core team.
+   :core: Maintained by the Ansible core team.
 Core team will fix
       bugs, add new features, and review PRs.
-   :community: This module is maintained by the community at large.
+   :community: This module is maintained by the community at large,
-      Community is responsible for fixing bugs, adding new features, and reviewing changes.
+      which is responsible for fixing bugs, adding new features, and reviewing changes.
    :unmaintained: This module currently needs a new community
       contributor to help maintain it.